harsha-yuvaraj/Reproduction-of-FinBERT/README.md

-# FinBERT Reproduction
+# FinBERT Optimization

-This project aims to reproduce the results of the sentiment analysis model **FinBERT**, as described in the paper "FinBERT: Financial Sentiment Analysis with Pre-trained Language Models" by Dogu Araci (2019).
+This project aims to improve the results of the sentiment analysis model **FinBERT**, as described in the paper "FinBERT: Financial Sentiment Analysis with Pre-trained Language Models" by Dogu Araci (2019).

 ## Original Paper
 * **Title:** FinBERT: Financial Sentiment Analysis with Pre-trained Language Models